Meet Our Mentors: Shelley Tanaka

 When I thought long and hard about what appealed to me about an MFA, it was access to incredible teachers, gained writing skills, and a community.
 I had no real intention or desire to teach at a university.
 I didn’t really want to write critical essays.
 I’d already spent years writing a thesis, and I didn’t need to do that again.
 In a way, the MFA was more than I needed.

 So I set out to fulfill my goals via other paths.
-I took a series of high-level writing classes with a master teacher.
+I took a series of high-level writing classes with an expert teacher.
 There, I found trusted friends whom I could share my work with and get honest feedback from.
 Still, I wanted to push my writing skills even more.

 It quickly became clear to me why so many authors apply to low-residency MFA programs.
 The application process feels like a guarantee that many of the writers are at a similar caliber to you. and the MFA instructors have been curated for their abilities.